Usage-based billing becomes necessary when subscriptions stop matching how customers consume your product.

 Product enforcement creates customer-centric billing with transparent pricing and fewer surprises.
 It works best when usage-based billing aligns tightly with the business model and customer experience.

-Below are the tools used to solve those problems:
+Below are the best usage-based billing platforms to solve those problems:

-Schematic is built on Stripe for teams that need usage-based billing to stay consistent with in-product access.
+Schematic is built on Stripe for modern SaaS and AI companies that need usage-based billing to stay consistent with in-product access.

 You use it when usage should trigger product behavior during the billing cycle.

-Examples include blocking API calls after a limit, allowing overages for paid tiers, granting time-boxed trials, or applying a sales override for a customer with custom terms.
+Examples include blocking API calls after a limit, allowing overages when customers reach usage thresholds, applying a sales override for enterprise customers, or offering volume pricing to reward high-volume users.

-Engineering is implemented only once.
-Product and RevOps can change limits, credits, and packaging without shipping billing code.
+Engineering implements monetization once.
+Product and GTM teams can change limits, credits, and packaging without hard-coded logic.

-• Usage events and metering – Track usage events for API calls, seats, credits, or tokens.
+Usage metering: Track and bill for usage metrics, such as API calls, seats, credits, or tokens.

-• In-product enforcement – Enforce trials, credits, limits, and overages inside the product.
+In-product enforcement: Enforce trials, credits, usage limits, and overage pricing inside the product.

-• Drop-in billing UI components – Embed in-app upgrades, plan changes, add-ons, and usage visibility directly in your product when customers hit limits.
+Drop-in billing components: Embed in-app upgrades, plan changes, add-ons, and usage visibility directly in your product when customers hit limits.

 Source: stripe.com/billing